apanda/ivy/index.md

 ![BMC violation]({{ site.url }}/assets/bmc-start.png)

 The Ivy Main window indicates that a counter example was found with 4 transitions (the 0th state is a dummy initial state).
 Click on state 4 to see the transition resulting in the violation.
 As shown below, the text box in the Ivy Main window shows the various relations leading up to this violation.
 We can also use the Transition View Widget to get a more visual representation.
-To do this click on the + icon in the Transition View Widget (highlighted below), this results in Ivy showing vertices representing all binary relations in the model.
+To do this click on the + icon in the Transition View Widget (highlighted below), this results in Ivy showing edges representing all binary relations in the model.

 ![BMC violation highlighted]({{ site.url }}/assets/bmc-selected-highlight.png)